 How Does Whiplash Occur?

 Most people associate whiplash with a rear-end automobile accident, but that’s certainly not the only way in which a whiplash injury can occur.
-Any event that causes a forceful, quick back-and-forth movement of the neck can damage and strain the soft tissues of the neck and cause associated spinal problems.
+Any event that causes a forceful, quick back-and-forth movement of the neck can damage and strain the soft tissues of the neck.
+Hence, this causes associated spinal problems.
 This sudden flexion and extension of the neck, similar to the cracking of a whip, can also happen as a result of a sports-related accident, physical abuse, or other trauma.
 Tissues that can be impacted include:

 - Spinal ligaments